 Water heaters are intended to produce hot water.
+To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) at each point-of-use.
 Water heated to a temperature which will satisfy space heating, clothes washing, dish washing, and other sanitizing needs can scald and permanently injure you upon contact.
 Some people are more likely to be permanently injured by hot water than others.
 These include the elderly, children, the infirm or physically/mentally handicapped.
 If anyone using hot water from this heater fits into one of these groups or if there is a local code or state law requiring certain temperature water at the hot-water tap, then you must take special precautions.
 In addition to using the lowest possible temperature setting that satisfies your hot-water needs, a means such as a mixing valve, should be used at the hot-water taps used by these people or at the water heater.
 Mixing valves are available at plumbing supply or hardware stores (see Figure 8 & Figure 9).
 Follow manufacturer's instructions for installation of the valves.
-Before changing the factory setting on the thermostat, in this manual, see Table 4.
+Before changing the factory setting on the thermostat, in this manual, see Table 5.